- Paul Manafort was sentenced to an additional 43 months in prison for financial fraud on March 13.

 Learn More About People Close to Trump: 5 Fast Facts About Trump’s $300M Daughter-in-Law

-Manafort and his wife Kathleen have been married for 40 years and have two daughters.
+Manafort and his wife, Kathleen, have two daughters.
 His father was a Connecticut mayor.
 Manafort and his wife own several properties and owned their consulting business together.
 Their daughter Jessica is a film writer and director, and their daughter Andrea is a lawyer.

 More on Politicians and Net Worth

 - Press Secretary Sarah Huckabee Sanders: Her Net Worth and Background

 - Ivanka Trump Dumps Fashion for Multimillion-Dollar Investments

 - Watch: Crime Doesn’t Pay: Tax Evasion Penalties Explained

 We make money easy.
 Get weekly email updates, including expert advice to help you Live Richer™.